juhasev/sample-ninja-help/integrations-research-defender.md

 ## Research Defender

 Research Defender is a premium service that helps you to cut down on panel fraud.
 It utilizes proprietary scoring techniques and a global database of survey participants to detect fraudsters.
-We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**.
-You can save service credits by changing **Screen survey frequency**. **Research Defender** integrates seamlessly with **Sample Ninja** existing fraud prevention tools, security flags and ultimately, with panelists' health scores enabling you quickly eliminate any fraud in your panel.
+We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**. **Research Defender** integrates seamlessly with **Sample Ninja** existing fraud prevention tools, security flags, and ultimately, with panelists' health scores enabling you quickly eliminate any fraud in your panel.

 ### Configuration

 You'll need to enable Research Defender for each sub-panel you like to protect.
 Visit **Sub Panels -> Manager -> Settings -> Security**.
 You may only block duplicates and any registering panelists with security issues.
 This may be sufficient if you are building a brand-new panel.
-Enable project security for all existing panels, as some fraudulent panelists may already be in your panel.
+Enable project security for all existing meetings, as some fraudulent panelists may already be in your panel.

-> If you want to test the service but do not want to terminate violators yet.
-Select "Off" on the "Terminate violators" setting.
+> If you want to test the service but want to wait to terminate violators, select "Off" on the "Terminate violators" setting.
 This will flag your panelists without affecting their **Quality Score**.

 > There is no need to configure the maximum fraud score.
 It is automatically set to 30, the optimal setting for all panels.

 > **Research Defender** will not work if you use the application API to register new panelists.
 However, you may still use it with your projects.

+### Testing

+The Research Defender is automatically turned off for all logged-in Sample Ninja users.
+If you want to test the features, use the incognito window or log out from Sample Ninja.

 ### Cost and service credits